Sunday, December 29, 2013

 ISBN: 9780070009950

-This short book is particularly for the young as it is easy to read and understand with good reliable information.
-Part of what makes this book accessible to all ages is a good assortment of images which directly explain what the author is talking about.
+This short book is particularly for the young as it is easy to read and understand, with good, reliable information.
+Part of what makes this book accessible to all ages is a good assortment of images that directly explain what the author is talking about.

-Too often Egyptian art is represented by the famous pieces, this tends to limit the imagination of the reader, but the pictures in, Egypt to the end of the Old Kingdom, are of many equally great objects though lesser known, making the book an interesting and thought worthy view of the subjects presented.
+Too often, Egyptian art is represented by the famous pieces, which tends to limit the imagination of the reader, but the pictures in Egypt, to the end of the Old Kingdom, are of many equally great objects, though lesser known, making the book an interesting and thought-provoking view of the subjects presented.

 Sunday, December 22, 2013